Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Methods

 \subsection{Data Preprocessing}

 Due to the heterogeneity of the data, a robust preprocessing and error correction pipeline is necessary to prepare the videos for machine learning model development.
-This subsection outlines the key steps in that process, with a graphical overview in \autoref{fig:preprocessing_pipeline}.
+This subsection outlines the key steps in that process, with a graphical overview in \autoref{fig:preprocessing_pipeline} Approach a.

 \paragraph{Resampling and Extreme Keypoints Labelling} Preprocessing begins with homogenizing all the video data by resampling to 30 frames per second.
 Extreme keypoints are then labelled.
-If all required keypoints are not visible in the first frame, labelling occurs in subsequent frames where visibility is clearer.
+If all required keypoints are not visible in the first frame, labelling occurs in a subsequent frame where visibility is clearer.

 \paragraph{Video Cropping} Next, the extracted extreme keypoints are tracked and used to apply a rectangular crop per video.
-The crop is determined by the most extreme values of the tracked points in each video, with a 15\% margin to ensure the infant consistently occupies a similar portion of the video frame.
+The crop is determined by the most extreme values of the tracked points in each video, with a 15\% margin to ensure the infant consistently occupies a similar portion of the video frame in all videos.
 This normalization step is crucial for maintaining consistency in the input data for machine learning models.

-\paragraph{Outlier Detection} To address inaccuracies in the tracking algorithm, such as when points jump inappropriately due to occlusions or overlapping limbs, an outlier detection mechanism is applied.
-The tool automatically flags any sudden and unrealistic movement of keypoints and prompts manual relabelling by the annotators, as shown in~\autoref{fig:tools_figure} b).
-After relabelling, the affected keypoints are retracked.
-This process is iterated a fixed number of rounds, two in these results, or until no further outliers are detected, ensuring the accuracy of the tracked coordinates.
+\paragraph{Outlier Detection} To address inaccuracies in the tracking algorithm in the \textit{Label \& Track} (See \ref{tools1}) approach, such as when points jump inappropriately due to occlusions or overlapping limbs, an outlier detection mechanism is applied.